 - Many debate whether or not the Hyksos coexisted peacefully or not with Egyptians.
 But if their co-existence was sometimes peaceful, sometimes not, that would fit the Exodus narrative.

 I am intrigued by the theory that suggests that the Hyksos may have been the Israelites.
 It would fit with the “foreign immigrant” theory, and melds also with the narrative in Exodus 1, which indicates that the as the Israelites grew more numerous they had less favor with some in Egypt.
-Thus, when the Egyptians talk about “expelling” them from the land ca. 1300-1200 B.C. they may have engaged in the ultimate historical spin.
+Thus, when the Egyptians talk about “expelling” them from the land in possibly ca. 1300-1200 B.C. they may have engaged in the ultimate historical spin.
 In the official Egyptian narrative then, the Israelites didn’t leave due to plagues, God, etc., but because we forced them to leave!
 It was a great moment of national pride!
+I should stress, however, that this is only a theory–a lot disagreement exists over who the Hyksos were and when they resided in Egypt.

 After ca. 1200 B.C. archaeologists note a transition in how the Egyptians built cities.
 Previously, most Egyptian cities had no walls, contrary to Mesopotamian cities of the same time.
 After ca. 1200 B.C., most Egyptian cities had walls, marking a transition perhaps to a more unstable, frightening period.
 Clearly, the 10 plagues would have devastated and de-stabilized Egypt significantly, and this of course weakened them.
 The presence of walls may very well reflect the kind of dramatic decline the plagues would bring.